bakito/batch-job-controller/README.md

 jobNodeSelector: {}              # node selector labels to define in which nodes to run the jobs
 runOnUnscheduledNodes: true    # if true, jobs are also started on nodes that are unschedulable
 cronExpression: "42 3 * * *"     # the cron expression to trigger the job execution
+reportDirectory: "/var/www"      # directory to store and serve the reports
 reportHistory: 30                # number of execution reports to keep
 podPoolSize: 10                  # number of concurrent job pods to run
 runOnStartup: true               # if 'true' the jobs are triggered on startup of the controller
-reportDirectory: "/var/www"      # directory to store and serve the reports
+startupDelay: 10s                # the delay as duration that is used to start the jobs if runOnStartup is enabled. default is '10s'
 callbackServiceName: ""          # name of the controller service
 callbackServicePort: 8090        # port of the controller callback api service
 custom: {}                       # additional properties that can be used in a custom implementation